-Project Key Performance Indicator Priority D: Restore Wildlife Habitat and Provide Open Space Access D1 Management of Riparian Planting and Invasive Plant Removal Maintain a minimum of 300 acres of riparian planting projects annually to meet regulatory requirements and conditions.
+Project Key Performance Indicator Priority D: Restore Wildlife Habitat and Provide Open Space D1 Management of Riparian Planting and Invasive Plant Removal Maintain a minimum of 300 acres of riparian planting projects annually to meet regulatory requirements and conditions.
 Maintain a minimum of 200 acres of invasive plant management projects annually to meet regulatory requirements and conditions.
 Remove 25 acres of Arundo donax throughout the county over a 15-year period.
 D2 Revitalize Riparian, Upland and Wetland Habitat Revitalize at least 21 acres over a 15-year period through native plant revegetation and/or removal of invasive exotic species.
 Develop an Early Detection and Rapid Response Program Manual.
 Identify and treat at least 100 occurrences of emergent invasive species over a 15-year period, as identified through the Early Detection and Rapid Response Program.
-Develop at least weight (8) information sheets for Early Detection of Invasive Plant Species.
+Develop at least eight (8) information sheets for Early Detection of Invasive Plant Species.
 D3 Sediment Reuse to Support Shoreline Restoration Maintain partnership agreements to reuse sediment to improve the success of salt pond and tidal marsh restoration projects and activities.
-Provide up to \$4 M per 15-year period to support activities necessary for sediment reuse.
-D4 Fish Habitat and Passage Improvement Complete planning and design for one creek/lake separation.
-Construct one creek/lake separation project in partnership with local agencies.
+Provide up to \$4 million per 15-year period to support activities necessary for sediment reuse.
+D4 Fish Habitat and Passage Improvement Complete planning and design for one (1) creek/lake separation.
+Construct one (1) creek/lake separation project in partnership with local agencies.
 Use \$8 million for fish passage improvements.
-Update study of all major steelhead streams in the county to identify appropriate locations for installation of large woody debris and gravel as appropriate.
+Update study of all major steelhead streams in the county to identify priority locations for installation of large woody debris and gravel as appropriate.
 Complete five (5) habitat enhancement projects based on studies that identify high priority locations for large wood, boulders, gravel and/or other habitat enhancement features.
-D5 Ecological Data Collection and Analysis Reassess and track stream ecological conditions, habitats and selected fauna in each of the county's five watersheds every 15 years.
+D5 Ecological Data Collection and Analysis 1.
+Reassess and track stream ecological conditions and habitats in each of the county's five (5) watersheds every 15 years.
+2. Provide up to \$500,000 per 15-year period toward the development and updates of five (5) watershed plans that include identifying priority habitat enhancement opportunities in Santa Clara County.
 D6 Restoration of Natural Creek Functions Construct the Hale Creek Enhancement Pilot Project, which includes restoration and stabilization of a 650-foot section of concrete-lined channel on Hale Creek, between Marilyn Drive and North Sunshine Drive on the border of Mountain View and Los Altos.
 Construct the Bolsa Road Fish Passage Project along 1,700 linear feet of Uvas-Carnadero Creek in unincorporated Santa Clara County, which includes geomorphic design features that will restore stability and stream function.
 Identify, plan, design and construct a third geomorphic-designed project to restore stability and stream function by preventing incision and promoting sediment balance throughout the watershed.
-D7 Partnerships for the Conservation of Habitat Lands Provide up to \$8 million per 15-year period for the acquisition or enhancement of property for the conservation of habitat lands.